genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 ?
 Please select an option: create application - Generates a local application.
 ```

-Enter the local directory you want to create the app (where relevant, the default for these options is the letter displayed in upper case; this will be applied if nothing is entered):
+Enter the local directory where you want to create the app (where relevant, the default for these options is the letter displayed in upper case; this will be applied if nothing is entered):

 ```shell title="Windows Terminal"
 ?
 Create a app in current directory (Y/n)